 This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 (the MSA) and sets out the steps that the affiliated UK entities of Burford Capital Limited (Burford) have taken and will continue to take to ensure that modern slavery or human trafficking is not taking place within our business or our supply chain.

-Burford is the leading global finance and investment management firm focused on law.
+Burford is the leading global finance and asset management firm focused on law.
 Its business includes litigation and risk management, asset recovery and a wide range of legal finance and advisory activities.
 Burford is publicly traded on the London Stock Exchange, and it works with clients and law firms around the world from its principal offices in New York, London, Chicago, Washington, Singapore and Sydney.

 Standards of Conduct – Each employee always has an obligation to observe and follow the company’s policies and to maintain proper standards of conduct.
 Standards are enumerated in the Burford Employee Handbook.